Shell Canada seals second deepwater well off Nova Scotia, silent on results

 He also said it is too early to speculate on what the results of the well are, saying it will take some time to analyze the information gathered from Monterey Jack by a contracted exploration vessel.

-Petroleum geologist Grant Wach, a professor at Dalhousie University, cautions deep waters off the Scotian Shelf may require a number of exploration wells before firm conclusions are reached, adding that it required over 30 wells to make the Grand Banks discovery off Newfoundland.
+Petroleum geologist Grant Wach, a professor at Dalhousie University, cautions deep waters off the Scotian Shelf may require a number of exploration wells before firm conclusions are reached, adding that it required more than 30 wells to make the Grand Banks discovery off Newfoundland.

+Wach said in an email that he'll continue to watch what decision BP takes in terms of drilling their potential exploration sites on the Scotian shelf.

+He also said that Shell's original news release left the option of drilling five other exploration wells, and these may be the key future sign of whether their deepwater play continue to be possibilities.

 However, the deepwater drilling off Nova Scotia has attracted opposition from municipal leaders, environmentalists and fishermen's groups concerned about the possibility of a blowout.

-During the drilling of the Cheshire well, the ship contracted to drill the well dropped two kilometres of pipe and other drilling gear onto the ocean floor on March 5.
+During the drilling of the Cheshire well — which did not show commercial quantities of hydrocarbons — the ship contracted to drill the well dropped two kilometres of pipe and other drilling gear onto the ocean floor on March 5.

 The incident occurred after the ship unlatched the drilling gear from the wellhead due to heaving seas, and was moving away from the site.

-Note: Note to readers: This is a corrected story.
-An earlier version incorrectly reported the Cheshire well showed commercial quantities of hydrocarbon.